Thinking about online learning for your child?

 - Establish a routine and a dedicated work area.
 Your child will experience more success in online classes when he participates daily and makes a time commitment to do so.

 - Log in with a Parent Account.
 Your district can provide you with a Parent Account so that you can log in and check your student(s) work, grades, and upcoming assignments.
-If your student is enrolled through Apex, you are the child’s Learning Coach.
 You will receive weekly Progress Reports showing your students progress, missed or overdue assignments and the quality of work your student is submitting.

 - Monitor your child’s progress, ask them how it is going and what they are doing.
 Ask them how it is different from a traditional classroom, how is it the same.